What Is The Bankruptcy And Insolvency Act?

 Bankruptcy

-Bankruptcy is a process governed by provincial and federal law that is designed to alleviate unfortunate debtors from their mounting debts.
-A Licensed Insolvency Trustee is appointed to consumers who file for bankruptcy
+Bankruptcy is a process that is governed by provincial and federal law.
+It is designed to alleviate unfortunate debtors from their mounting debts.
+A Licensed Insolvency Trustee is appointed to consumers who file for bankruptcy.

 By the end of the process, the individual who initially filed for bankruptcy is released from their debts (with certain exceptions).